Skip To Content

 • Applicants should have a GPA higher than 3.2 out of 4.0 for all undergraduate or graduate degrees.
 No GRE is required.

-• All applicants must have successfully completed Anatomy and Physiology I & II, Chemistry, and Research with a grade B or better.
+• All applicants must have successfully completed Anatomy and Physiology I & II, General Chemistry, and Nursing Research with a grade of B or better.

 Application Process